Back to Blog Home

 How to Fix Source Map Upload Errors

 If you've tried uploading source maps but are seeing errors, this guide will walk you through how to troubleshoot.
-We'll cover things you should double-check and best practices to resolve the most common upload issues.
+We'll cover things you should double-check and best practices to resolve the most common upload issues, including source map upload errors.

 If you haven’t uploaded source maps yet, start the process with a single line of code.